4.50.1 Campaign Development Process

 Program Scope and Objectives

-5. Audience: The primary users of this IRM are LB&I examiners and personnel in examination-related functions.
-Other IRS employees affected by LB&I’s shift toward issue-based identification of highest compliance risk and implementation of campaigns will also use this IRM.
+2. Audience: The primary users of this IRM are LB&I examiners and personnel in examination-related functions.
+Other IRS employees affected by LB&I’s shift towards the selection of tax returns based on identified issues with high compliance risk and employees involved with the implementation of campaigns will also use this IRM.

 • Strategy, Policy & Governance (SPG)